Discover the hidden treasures of this coastal Egyptian gem.

 Classic Cairo & Giza Pyramid Tours (Single Day)

-• Trip to Cairo & The Pyramids from Port Said: Features the Giza Plateau, the Sphinx, and a stop at the Papyrus Institute.
+- Trip to Cairo & The Pyramids from Port Said: Includes the Giza Plateau, the Great Sphinx, and a stop at the Papyrus Institute.
 Available on GetYourGuide and Viator.

-• Giza Pyramids and Saqqara Private Tour: bypasses the museum to double-down on archaeological structures like the Step Pyramid.
+- Giza Pyramids and Saqqara Private Tour: This tour focuses on historic pyramid sites, including the famous Step Pyramid at Saqqara.
 Available on GetYourGuide and Viator.

 Cultural, Religious & City Sightseeing (Cairo Focus)

-• Pyramids, Citadel & Khan El Khalili Bazaar Tour: Combines the Giza Plateau with shopping in Cairo’s oldest open-air market.
+- Pyramids, Citadel & Khan El Khalili Bazaar Tour: This tour combines the Giza Plateau with shopping at Cairo’s famous Khan El Khalili market.
 Available on Expedia and GetYourGuide.

 Local Port Said & Port Fouad Walking Tours

-• Highlights of Port Said Culture & History Tour: Explores the local Military Museum, includes a ferry ride across the Suez Canal to see the historic French villas of Port Fouad, and ends with a local seafood lunch.
+- Highlights of Port Said Culture & History Tour: Explores the local Military Museum, and also includes a ferry ride across the Suez Canal to see the historic French villas of Port Fouad, and ends with a local seafood lunch.
 Available on Viator.

 Multi-Day & Overnight Excursions

-Designed specifically for ships that stay docked in port overnight, giving travelers a chance to explore deep into the region.
+These longer tours are best for cruise ships that stay in port overnight, giving travelers more time to explore beyond the city.

-2-Day Tour of Cairo and Alexandria from Port Said: Splashes out across the Delta to show passengers Cairo’s monuments on day one, followed by a coastal drive to see Alexandria’s Roman amphitheaters and Citadel on day two.
+2-Day Tour of Cairo and Alexandria: Splashes out across the Delta to show passengers Cairo’s monuments on day one, followed by a coastal drive to see Alexandria’s Roman amphitheaters and Citadel on day two.
 Available on Viator, GetYourGuide, and TripAdvisor.

 Overnight Private Tour to Cairo: Covers everything in the single-day tours but adds an evening Nile dinner cruise, the Sound and Light show at the pyramids, and an extra morning of museum exploration.
 Available on GetYourGuide and TripAdvisor.